What League is Appropriate for Your Kid(s)

 PLAYER RATING: AAA

-Throwing: Can throw with accuracy from all bases, not consistently.
-Distance good from most bases, not from the outfield, may miss the cutoff.
+Throwing: Can throw with accuracy from all bases, needs to be more consistent.
+Distance good from most bases.
+Throws from the outfield to home or cutoff needs work.
 Can pitch with distance and some accuracy.

 Catching: Catching on both sides of body.
 Glove and body in proper catching posture throughout the catch.
-Catching overhead fly balls, not tracking deep or shallow balls well.
+Catching overhead fly balls, needs improvement tracking deep and shallow outfield fly balls.

 Fielding: Can field balls hit at player and left/right.
 Starting to adjust to forehand/backhand.
 Starting to properly track path to ball.